nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 1. Configure the node to prevent local CPU work generation by setting [`node.work_threads`](#nodework_threads) = `0`

 !!! info "Node work generation option"
 	A less preferred alternative to setting up, running and monitoring the Nano Work Server is to use the node itself to generate work.
-This should only be done with an attached GPU by setting up and enabling OpenCL with [`node.opencl.enable`](#nodeopenclenable) = `true` and adusting `node.opencl.device` and `node.opencl.platform` to match your setup.
+This should only be done with an attached GPU by setting up and enabling OpenCL with [`opencl.enable`](#openclenable) = `true` and adusting `opencl.device` and `opencl.platform` to match your setup.

 ---